utahta/pythonbrew/README.rst

 ========

 install <version>
-  Build and install the given version of Python.
+  Build and install the given version of python.

   Setuptools and pip is automatically installed.